hutchgrant/evergreen-scripts/README.md

 The script will automatically:

 1) (re)initialize git
-2) create branch gh-pages, if master doesn't exist it will create an initial commit
+2) create branch gh-pages, if master doesn't yet exist, it will create an initial commit
-3) add worktree dist with branch gh-pages
+3) add git worktree dist with orphaned branch gh-pages
-4) checkout orphan gh-pages
-5) remove the initial files
+4) create a `ghpages.config.js` cache file containing a publicPath based on the `homepage` value in your package.json
-6) create an additional webpack config for your github pages path
+4) create an additional webpack config for your github pages path
-7) add a 404.html file that forwards to the index.html file so routing works as you would expect in a SPA.
+5) add a 404.html file that redirects to the index.html file so that routing works as you would expect in a SPA.
+6) add a custom index.ghpages.html with a script to replace the state on client redirect
+7) add a unique build script to your `package.json` file
-8) build project
+8) build project using `webpack.config.ghpages.js`
+8) git remove the previous files in gh-pages branch(`dist`)
-9) copy build files to work tree
+9) copy build files to worktree(`dist`)
 10) commit to gh-pages branch
 11) push to gh-pages branch.

-### Troubleshooting

-1) How do I reset my build to default? delete the dist folder and run the script again.
+A guide can be found within the [Project Evergreen wiki](https://github.com/ProjectEvergreen/create-evergreen-app/wiki/Guide-Serving-Apps-via-Github-Pages)

 ### License